 3. Build Quality

 No one wants an office chair that’s wobbly or breaks easily.
-When you’re spending money on a chair, you want something that’s built to last and stands the test of time.
+Regardless of what your budget is, you want a chair that’s made with quality materials and stands the test of time.

 Some office chairs cost more because they’re made of materials such as wood, aluminum, or high-end plastic.
-They have more fabric and finish options, as well as flexible mesh backs for better airflow and sturdier seat cushions for more comfort.
+They have more fabric and finish options, as well as flexible mesh backs for better airflow.

 These ergonomic chairs are specifically designed to last anywhere from 10 to 15 years, which is why they’re so much more expensive than other task chairs on the market.